darrylabbate/dotfiles/README.md

 ###Maintaining macOS setup

 Symlinks are managed with GNU Stow (installed with Homebrew).
-Files you wish to be sylined to the home directory need to be placed in a folder within `~/dotfiles`.
+Files you wish to be symlinked to the home directory need to be placed in a folder within `~/dotfiles`.
 Using the `stow` command from the `~/dotfiles` directory will symlink the contents of the folder you choose (`/bash`, `/vim`, etc) to the grandparent directory, which is wherever the `/dotfiles` folder is contained.

 Assuming you clone the dotfiles repository in your home directory, executing the commands:
 ```bash